 Supplemental Liability Insurance (SLI) or Liability Insurance Supplement (LIS)

-While the CDW protects you from damage to the rental car, this coverage protects you from damages caused by you while DRIVING the car.
+While the CDW protects you from damage to the rental car, this coverage gives protection for damages caused by you while DRIVING the car.
 This includes property damage (to someone else’s car, house, store or any other physical damage) as well as damages for injuries caused by your negligence.
 These claims can be quite costly so it pays to be covered and, although some credit cards will pay for CDW, none will provide coverage for SLI/LIS.

 LIS/SLI coverage sold by car rental companies typically provide up to $1,000,000 worth of coverage.
-Instead of purchasing this coverage, there are several other types of insurance you may already have that will cover these expenses.
+Instead of purchasing this coverage, you may already have several other types of insurance that will cover these expenses.